 What is a Bill of Materials?

-Wikipedia defines a Bill of Materials (BOM) as a list of the raw materials, sub-assemblies, intermediate assemblies, sub-components, parts, and the quantities of each needed to manufacture an end product’.
+Bill of Materials (BOM) is a list of the raw materials, sub-assemblies, intermediate assemblies, sub-components, parts, and the quantities of each needed to manufacture an end product.
 The end products are often referred to as the ‘finished goods’.
 There are generally three types of Bills of Materials.

-An Engineering Bill of Materials (EBOM) defines the design intent of the product and is often based on a CAD drawing.
+- Engineering Bill of Materials (EBOM): An EBOM defines the design intent of the product and is often based on a CAD drawing.
+It’s crucial during the initial design and development stages, ensuring that the product is conceived correctly from the start.

-A Manufacturing Bill of Materials (MBOM) is all the materials used to create the end product including packaging items.
+- Manufacturing Bill of Materials (MBOM): The MBOM includes all the materials used to create the end product, including packaging items.
+It’s the core BOM used during the manufacturing process, ensuring that all components are readily available for production.

 What is the Structure of a BOM?